The Classics Reader

 Also, there is a pair of radio-button controls underneath the painted keyboard: [Type dacritics: o before letter o after letter].
 In typing diacritics, some users are accustomed to typing them before the letter that holds them, whereas others prefer typing them after the letter.
 This option adjusts the behavior of the keyboard to the user’s preference.

-With the group of keys (“numeric keypad”), on the right of the main keyboard, numbers can be entered, e.g., κϚ΄, and so by locating that number you move to the corresponding section within the text (e.g., to chapter κϚ΄ of Matthew’s gospel, or to paragraph κϚ΄ of Herodotus’s current book, etc.).
-To make it even easier, you may move to the desired section if you write the number normally, in Arabic digits (e.g., 26) and click on the conversion key , which converts automatically the number into Greek notation (e.g., κϚ΄).
+With the group of keys (“numeric keypad”) on the right of the main keyboard, numbers can be entered, e.g., κϚ΄, and so by locating that number you move to the corresponding section within the text (e.g., to chapter κϚ΄ of Matthew’s gospel, or to paragraph κϚ΄ of Herodotus’s current book, etc.).
+To make it even easier, you may move to the desired section if you write the number normally in Arabic digits (e.g., 26) and click on the conversion key , which converts automatically the number into Greek notation (e.g., κϚ΄).

-An additional button on the Classics Reader’s top-right corner looks like this: (same as the find button, but blue and with a plus sign).
+An additional button in the Classics Reader’s top-right corner looks like this: (same as the find button, but blue and with a plus sign).
 It allows the reader to find other appearances of the searched string.
 This button becomes active once a search has succeeded.

-2. Grammatical Information: What Word Is This?
+Grammatical Information: What Word Is This?

 • if the underlinings are to be hidden (some readers might prefer to see a “clean” text), in which case a word appears underlined only when the cursor hovers over that word;